 Blood tests.
-Many people are diagnosed with CML before they have any symptoms through a blood test, called a complete blood count (CBC).
+Many people are diagnosed with CML through a blood test called a complete blood count (CBC) before they have any symptoms.
 A CBC counts the number of different kinds of cells in the blood.
-A CBC is often done as part of a regular physical examination.
+A CBC is often done as part of a regular medical checkup.
 People with CML have high levels of white blood cells.
-When the CML is more advanced, there may also be low levels of red blood cells (called anemia) and either elevated or decreased numbers of platelets.
+However, white blood cell levels might also be caused by conditions that are not leukemia.
+When the CML is more advanced, there may also be low levels of red blood cells, a condition called anemia, and either elevated or decreased numbers of platelets.

-Molecular testing.
-Your doctor may recommend running laboratory tests on the leukemia cells to identify specific genes, proteins, and other factors unique to the leukemia.
-Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment).
+- Molecular testing.
+Your doctor may recommend testing the leukemia cells for specific genes, proteins, and other factors unique to the leukemia.
+Results of these tests will help determine whether your treatment options include a type of treatment called targeted therapy (see the Treatment Optionssection).

 Cytogenetic testing for CML is used to monitor how well treatment is working and if it is reducing the number of cells with the Philadelphia chromosome.
 The following tests are sometimes used with cytogenetic testing:

-- Fluorescent in situ hybridization (FISH) is a test used to detect the BCR-ABL gene and to monitor the disease during treatment.
-This test does not require dividing cells and is done using a blood sample or bone marrow cells.
+Fluorescence in situ hybridization (FISH) is a test used to detect the BCR-ABL gene and to monitor the disease during treatment.
+This test does not require dividing cells and can be done using a blood sample or bone marrow cells.
 This test is a more sensitive way to find CML than the standard cytogenetic tests that identify the Philadelphia chromosome.

-- Polymerase chain reaction (PCR) is a DNA test that can find the BCR-ABL fusion gene and other molecular abnormalities.
+Polymerase chain reaction (PCR) is a DNA test that can find the BCR-ABL fusion gene and other molecular abnormalities.
 PCR tests may also be used to monitor how well treatment is working.
-This test is quite sensitive and, depending on the technique used, can find one abnormal cell mixed in with approximately 1 million normal cells.
-This test also uses a blood sample or bone marrow cells.
+This test is quite sensitive and, depending on the technique used, can find 1 abnormal cell mixed in with approximately 1 million healthy cells.
+This test can be done using a blood sample or bone marrow cells.

-After these diagnostic tests are done, your doctor will review all of the results with you.
+After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is CML, these results also help the doctor describe the phase of the disease.
-Learn more about the first steps to take after a diagnosis of cancer.